-When you think of the holidays, do you think of stress or spirit?
+When you think of a busy time of year, do you think of stress or spirit?
 Is your “to do” list the first thing that comes to mind or your soul?
-If it is indeed stress, then you are likely to have typical anxiety dreams that go hand-in-hand with the hectic pace and demanding days leading up to the holidays.
+If it is indeed stress, then you are likely to have typical anxiety dreams that go hand-in-hand with the hectic pace and demanding days you are experiencing or feelings of overwhelm.

-Here are some typical scenarios followed by some suggestions for surviving this time of year:
+Here are some typical scenarios followed by some suggestions these anxious times:

-Unable to Call for Help: Are you the type of person that has to do it all?
+- Unable to Call for Help: Are you the type of person that has to do it all?
 Are you in over your head (perhaps quite seriously) and unable to ask for help?
 Even in less emotionally serious versions of this dream, we often find a stressed out perfectionist who cannot or will not ask for help.
-Suggestion: Ask Aunt Betty and best friend Leslie to bring dessert or whatever else will relieve you from having to do "one more thing."
+Suggestion: Ask Aunt Betty and best friend Leslie to bring dessert, during the holidays or for that big dinner patrty or whatever else will relieve you from having to do “one more thing.”
 But you do have to ask.

 Now that we have got your anxiety dreams under control, try shifting from personal worry to a more global dream.
 One theory about dreams is we rehearse our next developmental steps and that our dreams are an instrument of both personal and evolutionary development.
 Most simply, children will dream about riding a bike before learning to ride one.
 As women, we dream about giving birth long before we reach that stage (though men dream about giving birth too).